friarswood/protoapi/README.md

 7. Commit your changes
 8. Profit!

-# Versioning
+## Versioning

 The script [release.py](./scripts/release.py) automates the process of creating and deploying a versioned (tagged) release.

 In this case our version information is stored in [swagger.json](./static/swagger.json) using the [semantic versioning](https://semver.org/) format, i.e. `X.Y.Z`.
 The script increments the patch version (`Z`), commits the file, tags the repo with that version number, and pushes both the commit and the tag to master on `origin`.

 Docker hub is configured to build both tags and the latest version of `master`, so will create two (identical) images, one with the version tag and one with the `latest` tag.
 The azure app service will deploy the `latest` tag (it doesn't seem easy to parameterise the tag, using a webhook at least).

-TODO is `latest` considered good practice any more?